openhab/openhab-docs/developers/ide/intellij.md

 ## Prerequisites

-- git, Maven, IntelliJ and Java 17 are installed
+- git, Maven (at least 3.8.6), IntelliJ and Java (21) are installed and available in the path.

 ## Build the repositories